Kyd History, Family Crest & Coats of Arms

 Early Origins of the Kyd family

-Angus surname.
+The surname Kyd was first found in Dundee and Arbroath where the name was an old Angus surname.
 "The name, however, is more probably a diminutive of Christopher.
 Robertus Kyd de Dunde is mentioned in 1357."
-CITATION[CLOSE]

 William Kidd, better known as Captain William Kidd or simply Captain Kidd (c.1654-1701) was the infamous Scottish pirate who was tried and executed.
 Born in Dundee, he lost he lost his father Captain John Kyd to the sea and the family was supported by a local society.
 Many believe that he left buried treasure and this led to many novels including Robert Louis Stevenson's Treasure Island.